Repetitive Penrose process in Kerr-de Sitter black holes: Introduction

 Inspired by the works in references \cite{8,4}, this paper will investigate the repetitive Penrose process in Kerr-dS spacetime.
 Kerr-dS spacetime is an exact solution to the Einstein field equations with a positive cosmological constant.
 It describes a rotating black hole embedded in a de Sitter universe.
 Currently, a growing body of research focuses on a positive cosmological constant, such as cosmic inflation \cite{22}, phase transitions \cite{23}, thermodynamics \cite{24}, dS/CFT correspondence \cite{25}, and so forth.
-In Kerr-dS spacetime, besides verifying the existence of a like-third law of thermodynamics, we will also explore the influence of the cosmological parameter on the repetitive Penrose process.
+In Kerr-dS spacetime, in addition to the impossibility of reaching a state of zero extractable energy through the repetitive Penrose process, we will also explore the influence of the cosmological parameter on the repetitive Penrose process.
 In particular, we will compare our results with those in the Kerr black hole in terms of the EROI, single-extraction energy capability, EUE, and the variation in total extracted energy.
-The results indicate that, in addition to a like-thermodynamic third law, Kerr-dS spacetime possesses a a higher EROI and single-extraction energy capability compared to Kerr spacetime.
+The results indicate that, in addition to exhibiting previously observed similar phenomena, Kerr-dS spacetime possesses a higher EROI and single-extraction energy capability compared to Kerr spacetime.
 The larger the cosmological parameter, the stronger the EROI and single-extraction energy capability.
 In the case of a lower decay radius, after the completion of the repetitive Penrose process, the Kerr black hole exhibits a higher EUE and yields more extracted energy.
 However, in the case of a higher decay radius, the situation is reversed.
 That is, the Kerr-dS black hole exhibits a higher EUE and yields more extracted energy.

 The remainder of this paper is organized as follows.
 In Section 2, we will introduce the Penrose process in Kerr-dS black holes.
 In Section 3, we will investigate the repetitive Penrose process in Kerr-dS black holes, with particular focus on exploring the influence of the cosmological parameter on this process.
 We present our summary in Section 4.
 Throughout the paper, we will employ geometric units $(c=G=1)$.